Pcothren/DearPyGui-Examples/README.md

 <sub>(This repo is available under a free and permissive license)</sub>

+# (6/14/2021) Currently upgrading to DPG version 0.7.0
+- will continue upgrading after our work on 0.7.0 is in full release
+- 0.6.x examples will be moved to 0.6.x branch of this repo after full release

 # Dear PyGui-Examples
 This is a repo for examples that demonstrate the abilities of the python UI library [DearPyGui](https://github.com/hoffstadt/DearPyGui).

  ---